tca19/programming-notes/the-c-programming-language/ch01-introduction/ch01-notes.md

 Needs to compile with the `-ansi` flag, otherwise the compiler warns us that main() needs to explicitly return an int.

+Every program **must have** a main somewhere.
+A C program contains functions and variable.
+Functions contain statement and variables to store values used for computation.

 Function arguments = one way to communicate data between functions.

 `"hello, world\n"` = a sequence of characters in double quotes "", named